LDY681/CITS5503-labs/CITS5503_Template_Labs1-5.md

 ![Install AWS CLI](http://127.0.0.1/assets/lab1-8.png)

 ### 3. Configure AWS CLI
-After installation, configure the AWS CLI to connect to your Amazon EC2 instance.
-This is done by entering your credentials (Access Key ID, Secret Access Key, region, and output format) using the following command:
+After installation, configure the AWS CLI to connect to our Amazon EC2 instance.
+This is done by entering your credentials (Access Key ID, Secret Access Key, Region) using the following command:
 ```bash
 aws configure
 ```
-Proper configuration is essential for securely accessing AWS services, ensuring that your AWS environment is set up for easy interaction with AWS resources.
+These credentials can be found from step [3].
+These configuration is essential for securely accessing AWS services, ensuring that your AWS environment is set up for easy interaction with AWS resources.

 ![Configure AWS CLI](http://127.0.0.1/assets/lab1-9.png)